x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 ### Configure Notifications for Outlook for iOS

-The Apple notification architecture ensures notifications are mirrored on iOS devices and WatchOS.
-Which device shows the notification depends on the device state: if the Apple Watch is unlocked and on a wrist, while the iOS device is locked, then WatchOS will alert the user with the notification.
+The Apple notification architecture ensures that notifications are mirrored on iOS devices and WatchOS.
+Which device shows the notification depends on the device state: if the Apple Watch is unlocked and on a wrist, while the iOS device is locked, then WatchOS  alerts the user with the notification.
 Apple does not provide a mechanism where you can administratively control and prevent notifications on WatchOS while still allowing them to be delivered on iOS devices.

-Organizations that want to disable disable notifications completely on iOS and WatchOS can do so with an App Configuration Policy.
+Organizations that want to disable notifications completely on iOS and WatchOS can do so with an App Configuration Policy.
 The disadvantage is that the end user will never see new mail notifications or calendar reminders on iOS devices.
-The user will have to launch the Outlook for iOS in order to discover new mail or see calendar appointments.
+The user has to launch the Outlook for iOS to discover new mail or see calendar appointments.

 ### Configure Contact Field Sync to native Contacts for Outlook for iOS and Android

-The settings allow you to control the contact fields that will synchronize between Outlook on iOS and Android and the native Contacts applications.
+The settings allow you to control the contact fields that synchronize between Outlook on iOS and Android and the native Contacts applications.

 > [!NOTE]
 > Outlook for Android supports bi-directional contact synchronization.
 However, if a user edits a field in the native contacts app that is restricted (such as the **Notes** field), then that data will not synchronize back into Outlook for Android.